lukastheiler/ttn_moteino/Readme.md

-# The Thing network - Arduino Monteino Lora walkthrough
+# The Thing Network - Arduino Monteino Lora walkthrough
 Step by step guide to get the Monteino Lora edition up and running.
 Shopping list: